kanneboinaswapna/ansible_playbooks/Ansible.md

 If you have larger playbook, it doesnot make any un-neccessary changes even you can playbook multiple times.

 # SETUP
+Control node: where ansible install
+Managed nodes: where all excutions are works, these are target devices
 ```
 pip install ansible
 2 machines(ansible node,worker node)